Bill SB2274 Relating to Sustainable Living

 SB2274, “Relating to Sustainable Living,” can be viewed online.

-We need sustainable living sites to become permitted use activities, supported by state and county agencies.
 Our bill states, “The long term goal of these sites is to further emergency preparedness development and to implement the Hawaii 2050 Sustainability Plan.”

 As Act 8, the Hawaii 2050 Sustainability Plan became law in 2005 “to ensure the development of innovative, responsible, and sustainable practices that are vital to Hawaii’s future.”
 State Bill 2274 will add Sustainable Living Research sites as a permitted use on agricultural and rural land by amending HRS Section 205-2.
 It will only apply to Maui and Hawaii Counties.